Should I Save or Pay Down Student Loan Debt?January 2, 2020

 Saving and paying off debt is great…when you have the extra cash to do so.
 But not everyone has a wealthy grandma or job that comes with a bonus.
 Here are some quick ways to save.

 Student loan refinancing through companies like ELFI* could free up more money by lowering your monthly payment through loan consolidation and a lower interest rate.
-In fact, customers reported saving an average of $272 every month and an average of $13,940 in total savings after refinancing student loans with Education Loan Finance.
+In fact, customers reported that they are saving an average of $214 every month or should see an average of $18,699 in total savings after refinancing student loans with Education Loan Finance.

 You could also save hundreds of dollars a month after canceling unused subscriptions.
 Banks or apps like Truebill and Trim can help you find and cancel subscriptions that are unused or that you forgot you signed up for in the first place.
 These apps also connect to your bank account to make automated weekly money transfers into a savings account.
 With automated transfers, think small—just $25 a week can turn into $1,300 a year.